brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 If a service in a mesh requires a service in another, you must federate identity and trust between the two meshes.
 To federate identity and trust, you must exchange the trust bundles of the meshes.
+Istio does not provide any tooling to exchange trust bundles across meshes.
 You can exchange the trust bundles either manually or automatically using a protocol such as [SPIFFE Trust Domain Federation](https://docs.google.com/document/d/1OC9nI2W04oghhbEDJpKdIUIw-G23YzWeHZxwGLIkB8k/edit).
 Once you import a trust bundle to a mesh, you can configure local policies for those identities.